Expected Vaue (EV)

 Can the Expected Value ever be in the player's favor?
 Indeed, it can be in games involving not only luck but also skill.
 There are 4 occurrences where this is the case:

-2. Sports betting, where a good handicapper can also have an edge over the house.
+1. Poker, where an experienced player can and should win in the long run.2.
+Sports betting, where a good handicapper can also have an edge over the house.

 3. Blackjack, where card-counting can increase your expected value to about 1.02 but it is considered cheating.